 - Open Season: Played with.
 While the fish can be eaten, they are also anthropomorphic and attack any predator that tries to eat them.
 Boog learns this the hard way.

 - In The Chronicles of Narnia, Aslan makes many species into talking animals, but no fish (or other sea creatures) are included.
 There are mermaids, though, but they are probably altered humans.

 - In Redwall, Matthias catches a fish for dinner, but almost all other animals are more or less anthropomorphic and never seen eating each other.
 This is addressed on the author's website.

-- In the Little Golden Book The Tawny Scrawny Lion combines this trope with some heavy handed Carnivore Confusion Apparently it's not OK for Lions to eat monkeys, kangaroos, zebras, bears, camels, elephants or rabbits But it's perfectly acceptable for them to enjoy some fish with their carrot stew.
+- The Tawny Scrawny Lion combines this trope with some heavy handed Carnivore Confusion.
+Apparently it's not OK for lions to eat monkeys, kangaroos, zebras, bears, camels, elephants or rabbits, but it's perfectly acceptable for them to enjoy some fish with their carrot stew.

 - Nirvana's "Something in the Way" features these lyrics:

 And the animals I've trapped

 Have all become my pets

 - Animal Crossing features fishing as a large part of its gameplay, which is strange considering the land of anthropomorphic animals that forms its core, which includes several octopus characters.
 Strangely, prior to the Version 2.0 update to Animal Crossing: New Horizons, you're not able to eat the fish... just sell them, give them to a friend, or donate them to the museum.
 Wendell eats the fish, though, as well as Chip the beaver, but not most other characters.
 This is lampshaded by one of the octopus characters, Marina, who says that she loves to eat octopodes but is afraid that she's becoming cannibalistic.